Malva preissiana: Threats

 Currently, there are a number of threats to this species, and Malva preissiana has been categorized as “vulnerable” on a state-to-state basis within Australia, according to a biodiversity report conducted in 2016 and "becoming locally extinct" according to a report published in 2001.
 The first threat is general human activity that disturbs the growth of this vegetation, particularly along beaches or in coastal areas.
 Secondly, gulls and other common species of bird can harm Malva preissianas growth by constant activity such as picking at plants to make nests, trampling over seedlings, and also polluting the soil with too many faeces.
 A 2017 study found that in some areas, gulls actively removed Malva preissiana seeds that were deposited in the soil to build up the land's native vegetation, causing very low germination rates.
-In addition to this, an introduced species of the same weed, Malva arborea, is disrupting and replacing the growth of Malva preissiana in some areas in Australia.
+In addition to this, an introduced species of the same weed, Malva arborea, is disrupting and replacing the growth of Malva preissiana in some areas in Australia.Malva preissiana is listed as endangered in Victoria.